MD-Zack/Advance-calculator/README.md

-🧮 Simple Calculator in Python 🎉
+🧮 Advance Calculator in Python 🎉
-Welcome to the Simple Calculator project — a user-friendly, command-line calculator built with Python!
+Welcome to the Advance Calculator project — a user-friendly, command-line calculator built with Python!
 This project is perfect for beginners who want to practice object-oriented programming, error handling, and basic math operations in a fun and interactive way. 🚀

 ✨ Features & Functionalities
 This calculator offers: